GethinDavies1990/CI_MS1_DTR/README.md

 ![How to Find us](docs/features/how-to-find-us.jpg)

 ### Book a Table
-- user is able to submit a form to reserve a space at he taproom
+- user is able to submit a form to reserve a space at the taproom

 ![Book a Table](docs/features/book-table.jpg)